iamkrishna231/Best-tutorials-for-Java/README.md

 # Best-tutorials-for-Java
-This page gives about best tutorials site for Java on the web
+This page gives about best tutorials sites for Java on the web
+<a href="https://www.programzools.com/java-tutorials.html">Java's best tutorials</a>